Ron F. Rodgers (right) playing a casual game at the Hart House Chess Club, Spring 1947.

 In the winter of 1999 the Club revived a regular schedule of lectures, simultaneous exhibitions by masters, and rapid tournaments.
 It was also in early 1999 that the Club moved to its present location in Hart House’s first-floor Reading Room.
 At first this move played out like a comical reverse of the Club’s original arrival at Hart House.
 At this time the Club was characterized by a liveliness and boisterousness that was befitting the spirit of the club’s motto.
 The regular denizens of the Reading Room had a difficult time adjusting to the arrival of the Club’s loud style of play and kibitzing into their usually quiet environment.
 The Club, however, soon found that this location had the advantage of affording it more exposure to those who would otherwise be ignorant of its existence, giving it increased visibility as a campus organization.

-A more permanent revival of Canadian collegiate chess took place in 2003 when the University of Western Ontario hosted an Ontario Inter-University Chess Championship.
+The year 2003 saw a more permanent revival of Canadian collegiate chess when the University of Western Ontario hosted an Ontario Inter-University Chess Championship.
 The following year this event was hosted under the new name The Canadian Inter-University Chess Championship and has continued as an annual event (under various names) to the present time.
-The Club has participated in this tournament every year winning the inaugural tournament in 2003, as well as the 2008 and 2010 tournaments, and has placed in the top three in every year except twice.
+The Club has participated in this tournament every year winning the inaugural tournament in 2003, as well as the 2008, 2010, 2016, & 2017 tournaments, and it has placed in the top three in every year except twice.
 Unlike the Pan-American Intercollegiate Chess Championship, this tournament’s energy was one that promoted collegiality and connections amongst Canadian chess players.
 As a result, the Club would regularly send more than 20 members of all levels of ability to the competition.

 The Hart House Chess Club would like to gratefully acknowledge the University of Toronto Archives, Erik Malmsten, IM John Donaldson, Egis Zeromskis and various alumni for providing material for this history.